-Vitamin K Depletion
+Vitamin K Depletion[†]

 Although most people consume adequate dietary vitamin K to maintain sufficient blood clotting, most do not consume enough to meet cardiovascular and bone health needs.
-In fact, approximately 70% of the Western population is deficient in vitamin K2.
-Compromised intestinal absorption can also lead to insufficient K2 levels, leaving calcium available to be exported out of bone and into other tissues.
-Other medications, such as antibiotics, cholesterol-lowering medications and laxatives, have also been found to contribute to a deficiency of vitamin K.
+In fact, approximately 70% of the western population is deficient in vitamin K2.
+Compromised intestinal absorption can also lead to insufficient K2 levels leaving calcium available to be exported out of bone and into other tissues.
+Other medications such as antibiotics, cholesterol-lowering medications and laxatives have also been found to contribute to a deficiency of vitamin K.10

-Bone Health
+Bone Health[†]

-Building and maintaining healthy bones requires a number of key nutrients, including vitamin K, for the proper binding of calcium to the bone matrix.
+Building and maintaining healthy bones requires a number of key nutrients including vitamin K, for the proper binding of calcium to the bone matrix.
 A 2005 study from northern Finland found that those with greater levels of vitamin K-carboxylated osteocalcin had stronger bones than those with lower levels of the protein.
-Vitamin K2 alone does not improve bone mineral content, it also requires vitamin D. The synthesis of osteocalcin and dietary absorption of calcium are vitamin D dependent processes.
-A Japanese study found superior bone health among women who were frequent MK-7-rich natto eaters than those who were not.
-Another randomized study which split 172 women into a vitamin K2 group, a vitamin D3 group, a vitamin K2 and D3 group, and a placebo group for two years found that the combination of vitamin D3 and K2 had the most benefits for supporting bone health among the groups.
+A Japanese study found superior bone health among women who were frequent MK-7-rich natto eaters than those who were not.11 Another randomized study which split 172 women into a vitamin K2 group, a vitamin D3 group, a vitamin K2 and D3 group, and a placebo group for two years found that the combination of vitamin D3 and K2 had the most benefits for supporting bone health among the groups.12

-Cardiovascular Health and Blood Sugar Balance
+Cardiovascular Health and Blood Sugar Balance[†]

-Vitamin K plays a key role in supporting the cardiovascular system and blood sugar balance already within normal levels.
-In a large population study, researchers found that those who consumed high amounts of K2 had significantly better cardiovascular health markers compared to those given vitamin K1.
-Studies have also shown vitamin K supports healthy blood sugar metabolism.
+Vitamin K plays a key role in supporting the cardiovascular system as well as blood sugar balance already within normal levels.
+In a large population study, researchers found that those who consumed high amounts of K2 had significantly better cardiovascular health markers compared to those given vitamin K1.13 Studies have also shown vitamin K supports healthy blood sugar metabolism.^{14,15}